b-n/demystifying-unicode/pages/02-unicode.md

 <!--
 UTF-8 is generally speaking more efficient when dealing with "Latin" based web - Best case 1 byte, worst case, 2 bytes.
-UTF-16 is gauranteed to be 2 bytes, if not 4
+UTF-16 is guaranteed to be 2 bytes, if not 4
 UTF-32 will always be 4 bytes.
 -->